-A doctor may run tests on the person's blood, stool samples, and immune system to identify the source of the problem.
-If these tests are inconclusive, and the condition is severe, the doctor may then refer the person for more involved tests.
+Tests on blood, stool samples, and the immune system can help identify the source of the problem.
+If these tests are inconclusive, and the condition is severe, more tests may be needed.

-These tests may include an endoscopy or colonoscopy, which use medical imaging to study the digestive tract.
+These may include an endoscopy or colonoscopy, which use medical imaging to study the digestive tract.

 For many people with HIV, diarrhea can be effectively managed with diet.
-They can do this by avoiding foods that may trigger diarrhea and by eating foods that will helpful for people with HIV.
+This includes avoiding foods that may trigger diarrhea.

-Staying properly hydrated is very important, so individuals with HIV should drink lots of liquids.
+It is important to stay hydrated by drinking plenty of fluids.
 Healthful, clear liquids such as water are best, but ginger ale and peppermint or ginger tea are also good.

-Sports drinks contain electrolytes so are also good to drink, but people should be wary of the sugar content of sports drinks as too much sugar can lead to diarrhea.
+Sports drinks contain electrolytes.
+These are also good to drink, but people should be wary of the sugar content of sports drinks, as too much sugar can lead to diarrhea.

-Although people with diarrhea need to keep their fluid intake up to prevent dehydration, they should try to drink most of these beverages between meals.
-Doing so avoids speeding the movement of food through the intestine.
+It is important to drink plenty of fluids to prevent dehydration, but most of these should be consumed between meals.
+This avoids speeding the movement of food through the intestine.

-Eating smaller, more frequent meals can also help with diarrhea, especially when these meals incorporate the following:
+Eating smaller, more frequent meals can also help, especially when these meals incorporate the following: